Before Gold, Majors Creek was a pastoral run, a small outpost of the Braidwood district.

 After sunset … the white canvas is replaced by the orange-red of camp fires.
 The smell of cooking wafts up the valley.
 As the evening deepens the loud voices, sounds of merriment and drunkenness escape from the windows of the lamp-lit hotels.
 A male dominant place, strangers thrown together with diverse dreams, enjoying the euphoria of success and drowning the disappointment of failure.

-If you visit Major Creek, look down the valley from the Majors Creek Hotel (former The Elrington Hotel named after Major Elrington, the Major in Majors Creek), conjure up pictures of your own, the scars on the hillside will guide your imagination.
+If you visit Major Creek, look down the valley from the Majors Creek Hotel (the former Elrington Hotel, named after Major Elrington, the Major in Majors Creek), conjure up pictures of your own, the scars on the hillside will guide your imagination.

 Not all riches were found at the bottom of the pan.